 Age: Died at 48 (1902-1950)

 Albert Szent-Györgyi de Nagyrápolt was a Hungarian physiologist who won the Nobel Prize in Physiology or Medicine in 1937.
 He is credited with discovering vitamin C and the components and reactions of the citric acid cycle.
-He was also active in the Hungarian Resistance during World War II and ...more
+He was also active in the Hungarian Resistance during World War II and entered Hungarian politics after the war. ...more

 Age: Died at 93 (1893-1986)